Yang Yu 余洋 | Architect AIBC

 Her work is driven by how spaces are experienced, remembered, and emotionally felt, and how the design intent is carried through development, documentation, and construction.

-Her expertise also extends to business development and marketing, including award applications, federal and provincial funding applications, RFP proposal writing and submission, recruitment, and social media management.
+Her expertise also extends to business development and marketing, including award applications, federal and provincial funding applications, RFP proposal writing and submission.

 Yang holds a Master of Architecture from the University of British Columbia (UBC), where her award-winning thesis, “Fenghuo: From Bloom to Harvest,” received the John Gaitanakis Prize in Architecture.
-With an industrial design background, Yang is passionate about creating meaningful interactions, narratives, and community connections through the built environment.
-Her design respect culture, land and people.
+She majored in Industrial Design and minored in Social Practice and Community Engagement at Emily Carr University of Art and Design.
+Yang works closely with communities and is passionate about creating meaningful interactions, narratives, and connections through the built environment.
+Her designs respect culture, land, and people.

 yangyu.design@gmail.com